 The results of our current study support the conclusion that, on average, hormonal contraceptive use has beneficial effects on sexual frequency and sexual satisfaction.
-In addition, it provides evidence that the heterogeneity in women's sexual responses to hormonal contraceptive use is very high.
+In addition, it provides evidence that the heterogeneity in women's sexual responses to hormonal contraceptive use is high.
 Because women differ so much, there is promise for a tailored approach to contraception.
 This would mean that reliable estimates of individual treatment effects help women make informed decisions about which contraceptives have the desired safety and side effect profile for them.
 To obtain such reliable estimates, we need more granular data.
 Our study was based on a panel dataset and can be likened to a series of photographs - much can be missed in the moments we did not capture.
 Next, we should aim for movies, daily data on contraceptive use and sexuality over long time spans.
-This further supports the idea that contraceptive choice is an individual decision that needs to be made with information about available options (including the option to switch contraceptive methods if women experience negative side effects).
-Our study, based on a panel dataset that functions like a series of photographs, raises the call for an even more granular, potentially daily longitudinal dataset (analogous to a movie) on contraceptive behavior and sexuality.